Fidelis-Farm-Technologies/galileo_toolkit/README.md

 ## Use Cases

 Galileo is particularly well-suited for security operations centers (SOCs), managed security service providers (MSSPs), and security teams looking to enhance their threat detection capabilities.
-The stack supports near real-time monitoring, historical data analysis, and proactive threat hunting initiatives, making it valuable for both reactive and proactive security measures.
+The stack supports near real-time monitoring, historical data analysis, and proactive threat hunting initiatives, making it ideal for both reactive and proactive security measures.

 ## Additonal Information